docksal/docksal/docs/settings.md

     image: docksal/cli:1.0-php7
 ```

-See list of available tags below and on [Docker Hub](https://hub.docker.com/r/docksal/cli/tags/).
+See the list of available tags below and on [Docker Hub](https://hub.docker.com/r/docksal/cli/tags/).

-3 - run `fin up`.
+3) run `fin up`.
 This will update the project's configuration.

 Available PHP versions: